hoochicken/joomla-dev-environment/README.md

 ## Debugger

-You can use the common debugger in phpstorm to debug your peoject:-)
+You can use the common debugger in phpstorm to debug your project:-)

 ## Recommended step